-I founded the IDE journal in 2014, and I’ve been working for the Journal since then as Editor-in-Chief, with the help of Olaf Beuchling (Germany), Erika Hasebe-Ludt (Canada), Oleg Zayakin (Russia), Arthur K. Ellis (USA), Robin Jung-Cheng Chen (Taiwan), David Whybra (Great Brittain and Germany) and other members of the Editorial Board.
-I would like to thank everyone who has supported me in my editorial work for seven years now through understanding, responsibility and reliability.
+(2) Allow me to add a few personal remarks at this point.
+In a way, this part of the NEWS is also a kind of farewell letter.
+I founded the Journal in 2014, and I’ve been working for it since then as Editor-in-Chief, with the help of Olaf Beuchling (Germany), Erika Hasebe-Ludt (Canada), Arthur K. Ellis (USA), Robin Jung-Cheng Chen (Taiwan), Alexander Golz (Germany), David Whybra (Great Britain and Germany), Roman Beliutin (Russia), Chong Jiong Wang (China), Oleg R. Zayakin (Russia), Madelaine Saalmann (Germany), Elizabeth Ebersole (USA) and many other members of the Editorial Board.
+I would like to thank everyone who has supported me in my editorial work through understanding, responsibility and reliability.

-Special thanks also go to the previous sponsoring universities, the Society of Friends and Supporters of the Otto-von-Guericke University Magdeburg (Germany), the College of Education (in cooperation with the Institut of Guanxiology), National Chengchi University (Taiwan), the Seattle Pacific University (USA) as well as private supporters from Germany, the educationalists Hein Retter, Olga Graumann and Dietmar Waterkamp.
+Special thanks also go to the previous sponsoring universities, the Society of Friends and Supporters of the Otto-von-Guericke University Magdeburg (Germany), the National Chengchi University (Taiwan) and its College of Education (in cooperation with the Institute of Guanxiology), the Seattle Pacific University (USA) as well as private supporters from Germany, the educationalists Hein Retter, Olga Graumann, Dietmar Waterkamp and others.

 With all this support we were able to keep the contributions for IDE free of charge for the authors.

-If I am now preparing to hand over the management to younger colleagues in the course of this year, it has little to do with reasons of age (I’m “only” 77…).
-The main reason for this change is the need to have more time available for my own research projects.
+I am now preparing to hand over the management to younger colleagues by the end of this year 2020.
+The main reason for this change has little to do with my age; its the need to have more time available for my own research projects.

-My work as Editor-in-Chief was, of course, often stressful, time-consuming etc.; how could it have been any different?
+My work as Editor-in-Chief was, of course, often full of (mostly positive …) stress, time-consuming etc.; how could it have been any different!?
 However, at the same time, it always went hand in hand with enriching experiences in the editing of international scientific articles.
-Through this work I had the opportunity to enter upon many inspiring co-operations and form friendships with people from all over the world, and these I will continue to maintain, also because I will continue to serve on the editorial board, but in a position that better suits my current situation.
+Through this work I had the opportunity to enter upon many inspiring co-operation projects and form friendships with people from all over the world, and these I will continue to maintain, also because I will continue to serve on the editorial board, but in a position that better suits my current situation.

 Of course, my work for the IDE-Journal has also confirmed the universal truth that nothing is so good that it cannot be improved.
-A certain tension between what is worth being continued or improved will remain part of our work.
-This brings me to the two colleagues who will jointly undertake the responsibilities as Editors-in-Chief from now on.
-They will fulfill this task in their own way, retaining the tried and tested and combining it with useful and interesting innovations:
+A certain tension between what is worth continuing or improving will remain part of our work.
+My successors will accomplish this task in their own way, maintaining what is tried and tested and combining it with useful and interesting innovations.